Combinatorics of finite abelian groups and Weil representations: Introduction

 The subgroup

 of the group of unitary operators on $L^2(A)$ is called the Heisenberg group associated to $A$.
 This group is known to physicists as a generalized Pauli group or a Weyl-Heisenberg group.
 As defined here, it comes with a unitary representation on $L^2(A)$, called the Schr\"odinger representation.
-Mackey's generalization of the Stone-von Neumann theorem applies: \begin{theorem} The Schr\"odinger representation of $H$ is irreducible.
-Let $\rho:H\to U(\Hilb)$ be an irreducible unitary representation of $H$ such that $\rho(c W_0)=c\mathrm{Id}_{\Hilb}$ for every $c\in U(1)$.
+Mackey's generalization \cite[Theorem~1]{Mackey49} of the Stone-von Neumann theorem applies: \begin{theorem} The Schr\"odinger representation of $H$ is irreducible.
+Let $\rho:H\to U(\Hilb)$ (here $U(\Hilb)$ is the group of unitary operators on a Hilbert space $\Hilb$) be an irreducible unitary representation of $H$ such that $\rho(c W_0)=c\mathrm{Id}_{\Hilb}$ for every $c\in U(1)$.
 Then there exists, up to scaling, a unique isometry $W:L^2(A)\to \Hilb$ such that

 \end{theorem} If $g$ is an automorphism of $K$ such that

 then $\rho_g:H\to U(L^2(A))$ defined by